Dear Dr. Dan: I am a young woman who was diagnosed with bipolar disorder nearly 10 years ago. But I manage to work and am in a relationship.

 Once you do that, you might find yourself sitting with some pretty difficult feelings.
 Perhaps you will feel grief about your diagnosis, or that painful aloneness that goes with feeling alienated.
 Once you can tolerate these emotions, you will discover that you are just a young woman who is suffering in this moment.
 This is the beginning of compassion for yourself.
 You don’t have to change anything; all you have to do is experience today’s life with genuine caring.

 To do this, start by just noticing that you are fighting and feeling pain.
 Then notice the critical voice inside.
 Then observe your entire being through caring eyes.
 This is not self-pity or self-absorption.
 This is just being aware of your experience – and caring.
+Get more info how you can relieve your anxiety.

 This is a new kind of thinking, and might take years to perfect.
 But it takes only a moment to begin.
 If you can interrupt the cycle of suffering with a moment of compassion, you have begun a critical process.